 To determine your CO2 emissions in the area of mobility, you indicate whether and, if so, which vehicle you are using.
-The question is which type of drive – internal combustion engine or electric – fuel type, fuel consumption and annual mileage.
+The question is which type of drive – internal combustion engine or electric – fuel type, fuel consumption, and annual mileage.

 To keep your CO2 emissions as low as possible, drive as little as possible with a fuel-powered car.
 Public transportation, carpools or e-cars are much better off here.
 By reducing the speed by 20 km/h, you can reduce CO2 emissions by about 20 percent.

 Air travel is the biggest climate killer.
-If you still want to or have to fly, you can determine the generated CO2 emissions via Internet portals such as “Atmosfair” and compensate there by paying a certain amount.
-The flight from Munich to Berlin can for example be compensated by the payment of an amount of around EUR10.
+If you still want to or have to fly, you can determine the generated CO2 emissions via Internet portals such as “Atmosfair” and compensate thereby paying a certain amount.
+The flight from Munich to Berlin can, for example, be compensated by the payment of an amount of around EUR10.

 What we eat also has a big impact on the climate.
-Plant-based nutrition is much more environmentally friendly than the consumption of meat, because factory farming is considered one of the biggest climate killers.
-In the CO2 calculator of the German Federal Environment Agency an estimated value is determined.
+Plant-based nutrition is much more environmentally friendly than the consumption of meat because factory farming is considered one of the biggest climate killers.
+In the CO2 calculator of the German Federal Environment Agency, an estimated value is determined.

 If you want to know exactly how much CO2 your food causes, that can be done with the website of “Klimatarier”.
 Here you can determine the climate impact of each dish.
 Simply drag and drop all the ingredients onto a symbolic plate, then the CO2 emissions will be determined.
 Of course, it plays a role, whether meat or vegetables, but also whether you prefer regional and seasonal food.